Paris in World War II: Transport

 Due to the shortage of fuel, the number of automobiles on the Paris streets dropped from 350,000 before the war to just under 4,500.
-One customer, sitting on the terrace of a café on the Place de la Bourse, counted the number of cars which passed between noon and twelve-thirty: only three came by.
+One customer, sitting on the terrace of a café on the Place de la Bourse, counted the number of cars which passed between noon and 12:30 p.m.: only three came by.
 Older means of transportation, such as the horse-drawn fiacre came back into service.
 Trucks and automobiles that did circulate often used gazogene, a poor-quality fuel carried in a tank on the roof, or coal gas or methane, extracted from the Paris sewers.

 The metro ran, but service was frequently interrupted and the cars were overcrowded.
-Three thousand five hundred buses had run on the Paris streets in 1939, but only five hundred were still running in the autumn of 1940.
+Some 3,500 buses had run on the Paris streets in 1939, but only 500 were still running in the autumn of 1940.
 Bicycle-taxis became popular, and their drivers charged a high tariff.
 Bicycles became the means of transport for many Parisians, and their price soared; a used bicycle cost a month's salary.

-The transportation problems did not end with the liberation of Paris; the shortage of gasoline and lack of transport continued until well after the war.
+Transportation problems did not end with the liberation of Paris; the shortage of gasoline and lack of transport continued until well after the war.